-As mentioned earlier, \citet[][EPZ hereafter]{EPZ} used a continuous instrument, i.e.\ the signal strength of NTV, to measure the persuasive effect of watching NTV (the anti-Putin TV station) on a parliamentary election in 1999.
+As mentioned in the main text, \citet[][EPZ hereafter]{EPZ} used a continuous instrument, i.e.,\ the signal strength of NTV, to measure the persuasive effect of watching NTV (the anti-Putin TV station) on a parliamentary election in 1999.
 Further, in the individual--level survey data in EPZ, $(Y_i, T_i, Z_i)$ are jointly observed.
 Therefore, in this subsection, we apply the identification result of the marginal persuasion rate to this example using the EPZ data.

 We look at two parties: the progovernment party ``Unity'' and the most popular opposition party OVR (``Fatherland--All Russsia'').
 During the 1999 election campaign, Unity was opposed by NTV, while OVR were supported by NTV.
 Thus, EPZ presumed a negative persuasion rate for voting for Unity but a positive persuasion rate for OVR.
 To be consistent with our theoretical framework and other empirical examples, $Y_i$ is either $Y_{\text{Unity},i}$ or $Y_{\text{OVR}, i}$, depending on which party we consider.
 Specifically, we let $Y_{\text{Unity}, i} = 1$ if an individual did not vote for Unity and $Y_{\text{Unity}, i} = 0$ otherwise; $Y_{\text{OVR}, i} = 1$ if an individual voted for OVR and $Y_{\text{OVR}, i} = 0$ otherwise.
 As in the previous section, it is necessary to condition on covariates.
-We take the baseline covariates as in columns (1) and (2) of table 6 and table 7 in EPZ.
-They include individual characteristics such as gender, age, marital status, and education, and subregional variables such as population size and average wage.
+We take the baseline covariates as in columns (1) and (2) of tables 6 and 7 in EPZ.
+They include individual demographic characteristics such as gender, age, marital status, and education, and subregional variables such as population size and average wage.